-I started yoga with Lilian Biggs who was a wonderful, inspiring teacher, but she was largely physical in her approach to teaching yoga and didn’t talk much about the philosophy behind it.
-That didn’t bother me at all as I enjoyed the buzz I got from doing it, but as I continued going along to yoga eventually I started to find out there was more to it: I did my teacher training for which I was required to read the introduction to Light on Yoga, then shortly afterwards I made my first trip to India.
-Believe me, three gruelling weeks with Mr Iyengar didn’t leave a lot of space for nuanced speculation on the finer points of the Yoga Sutras, but he taught in such a way that a flavour of them seeped in.
+I started yoga with Lilian Biggs who was a wonderful, inspiring teacher, although she was largely physical in her approach to teaching yoga and didn’t talk much about the philosophy behind it.
+That didn’t bother me at all as I enjoyed the buzz I got from doing it, but as I continued yoga classes I eventually started to find out there was more to it: I did my teacher training for which I was required to read the introduction to Light on Yoga, then shortly afterwards I made my first trip to India.
+Believe me, three gruelling weeks with Mr Iyengar didn’t leave a lot of space for nuanced speculation on the finer points of the Yoga Sutras, but he taught a way where the flavour of them seeped in.
 I learned a little and over-confidence being something of a character trait, thought I knew a lot.
-Puffed up with my newly acquired and somewhat limited spiritual knowledge, I made it my mission to bring the wisdom of yoga philosophy back to the physically minded yogis of the North of England.
+Puffed up with my newly acquired and rather limited spiritual knowledge, I made it my mission to bring the wisdom of yoga philosophy back to the physically minded yogis of the North of England.

-My first attempts at imparting the wisdom of the Yoga Sutras consisted mainly of reading them out.
-They do this in India, chanting them in Sanskrit, which sounds wonderfully mystical and auspicious, but in English to an English audience it results mostly in boredom and puzzlement.
-I knew I had to try to make more sense of it and put it across in a better way.
+My first attempts at imparting the wisdom of the Yoga Sutras consisted of reading them out.
+They do this in India, chanting them in Sanskrit, which sounds wonderfully mystical and auspicious, but in English to an English audience it usually results in boredom and puzzlement.
+I knew I had to try to make more sense of them and put them across in a better way.

 You will see yoga is defined in the second of Patanjali’s Yoga Sutras as ‘the stilling of the movements of consciousness’.
-The first sutra says ‘Now the teaching of yoga’, which I used to pass over thinking it was just by way of introduction.
-I suppose in a way it is, but it imparts a lesson because we are so rarely in the now – being always away in the past with our memories or off in the future with our dreams and plans.
+The first sutra says ‘Now the teaching of yoga’, which I used to pass over, thinking it was just by way of introduction.
+I suppose in a way it is, but it imparts the lesson of living in the now – instead of being in the past with our memories or in the future with our dreams and plans.
 It took me a long time to realise that anything important was being said.
 Instead I used to ponder, with a busy brain, on the stilling of the movements of consciousness.

-I juggled the sutras about in my head like an intellectual game for quite a while before it dawned on me that they were not dry abstract concepts but were actually talking about real life.
+I juggled the sutras about in my head like an intellectual game for quite a while before I saw they were not dry abstract concepts but were talking about real life.
 Even more importantly I realised that when I was doing what I called yoga – the exercises – I could apply the sutras to that.
-They were like pointers to what I should be doing and I started to think not only about positioning my body in the right way but also about me, about how my mind wandered.
-It didn’t stop it wandering but at least I had realised what the ‘movements of consciousness’ were and that I had them.
+They were like pointers to what I should be doing and I started to think not only about positioning my body but also about what my mind was doing.
+It didn’t stop it wandering but at least I had realised something about what the ‘movements of consciousness’ were and that I had them.

 So my talks on the Yoga Sutras started to evolve.
-I began to understand that rather than reading through them like verses of poetry, I needed to slow down and think about what was actually being said, line by line and even word by word, some sense began to appear and my interest grew.
-I found I could illustrate them with examples from real life situations that people would be able to relate to and might find interesting.
+I began to understand that rather than reading through them like verses of poetry, I needed to slow down and think about what was being said, line by line and even word by word, some sense began to appear and my interest grew.
+I found I could illustrate them with examples from everyday life that people might find interesting and be able to relate to.
 For example, in sutra number 4 it says that when consciousness is not stilled I identify with its movements, which in simple terms means that when a thought pops up in my head I think of it as me.
 Its not the thought that wants a cup of tea – its me!

 But when I should be getting on with my yoga practice why is this thought telling me I want a cup of tea?
 The impulse is so strong that its not even the thought telling me I want a cup of tea, its me telling me I want a cup of tea!
 Feeling helpless before such an overpowering desire what can I do?
 After flipping through a few more sutras which don’t seem to offer any obvious answers I come eventually to sutra number 12 which says that practice and detachment are the means to still the movements of consciousness.
 Practice it says, should be long and uninterrupted.